 Not only is he perhaps one of the most recognized satyrs in mythology, but Pan is recognized as a Greek god of the wilds and of rustic music.
 In the Pan Statue, the half man, half goat sits atop a stump, pipes held securely in hand.

-Athena, goddess of war, wisdom, and justice, was the child of only Zeus.
-Typically, she is represented in a more scholarly light, as she favors those who are thoughtful, but in this Athena - Goddess of Wisdom and War Statue, she is seen as a warrior.
+Athena, goddess of war, wisdom, and justice, was the child of Zeus.
+Often, she is represented in a scholarly light, as she favors the thoughtful, but in this Athena - Goddess of Wisdom and War Statue, she is seen as a warrior.

 In Norse mythology, the god Heimdall was tasked with an important duty.
 In the Heimdall Statue, the god is depicted with a powerful axe in hand and his magnificent horn, Gallarhorn, brought to his mouth to sound a loud, clear note.